Adobe Premiere

-Adobe Premiere Pro is a video editing application developed by Adobe and is distributed as part of the Adobe Creative Cloud suite.
-It is primarily used for producing high-quality videos across various industries.
+Adobe Premiere (originally released in 1991 and called Adobe Premiere Pro between August 2003 and January 2026) is a video editing application developed by Adobe and distributed as part of the Adobe Creative Cloud suite.
+It is used for producing video content across various industries.

 History

-Original Adobe Premiere
+Adobe Premiere and Premiere Pro

-In 1991, the first version of Adobe Premiere was developed by Adobe Inc. Premiere was one of the first computer-based non-linear editing systems, with the first version being released on Apple Mac in 1991 and for Microsoft Windows in September 1993.
-The final version, version 6.5, was released in August 2002 for both Windows and Mac.
+The original version of Adobe Premiere was one of the first computer-based non-linear video editing systems.
+It was released on Apple Mac in 1991 and for Microsoft Windows in September 1993.
+The final version based on this codebase, version 6.5, was released in August 2002 for both Windows and Mac.

 The software originated at SuperMac Technology under the name Reel Time, a QuickTime-based video editor developed for the company’s Video Spigot capture card.
 In August 1991, Adobe Systems acquired the project and rebranded it as Adobe Premiere.

 Premiere was the second QuickTime-based video editor on the market.
 Its ability to import new video formats could be enhanced by updating to a newer, compatible version of QuickTime.
 However, it could only process videos and images at a maximum width of 1,024 pixels.

+In August 2003, Adobe released a substantial rewrite, and called it Adobe Premiere Pro.
+Subsequent versions until 2026 were branded as Adobe Premiere Pro.

+On January 20, 2026, along with the version 26.0 launch, Adobe rebranded Adobe Premiere Pro back to the prior name Adobe Premiere, dropping the "Pro" suffix after 23 years of use.
+This is the first time that Adobe Premiere has used the name without the suffix since its rebranding in 2003.
+The application continued to serve as Adobe's primary non-linear video editing system, and is still available to Creative Cloud users.